lendismartcom/backend-code-challenge/README.md

 }
 ```

-This project was generated with spring initializr and it has these dependencies:
+This project was generated with Spring initializr and it has these dependencies:

 - H2 Database
 - Lombok